domjancik/rust-exercises/README.md

 This will compile & execute the exercise.

-You will need to have Rust installed, if you don't [go here](https://www.rust-lang.org/tools/install).
+You will need to have Rust installed.
+If you don't, then [go here](https://www.rust-lang.org/tools/install).